In this sample lengths of merino wool have been teased apart into a grid pattern and the intersections secured with rayon thread.

 This sample was designed to give some of the transparent/ translucent feel of water.
 The silk fibres were therefore dyed in a variety of weak dye solutions and then placed in a very fine layer, giving a papery feel to the resulting sample.

-The silk threads were overlaid by wavy lines of a fine fringed metallic yarn in increasing depths of indentation.
+The silk threads were overlaid by wavy lines of a fine fringed metallic yarn in increasing depths

 This sample retains the 'water' theme but was designed to be much more robust in feel and construction.
 The silk fibres were therefore dyed to much deeper colours and dyed silk rods, velvet and silk ribbons were added to the mix.